-Elk is a set of tools to generate map and topographical surfaces using open source data from Open Street Map and Shuttle Radar Topography Mission (SRTM) data from USGS.
-Elk was developed by Timothy Logan and works in a similar way to @IT, Meerkat GIS and Flux’s Site Extractor.
+Elk is a set of Grasshopper tools to generate a map and topographical surfaces using open source data from Open Street Map and Shuttle Radar Topography Mission (SRTM) data from USGS.
+It is developed by Timothy Logan and works similarly to @IT, Meerkat GIS and Flux’s Site Extractor.
 Elk has recently been rewritten from scratch and as such this tutorial will focus on the latest version, 2.2.2.

-Before we can import any data into Grasshopper, we first need to export the data from Open Street Map.
+Before we can import any data into Grasshopper, we first need to export the data from Open Street Map (OSM).
 Once you have found your area of interest, select export up the top (1), then manually select a different area (2), then export (3).
-This will create a file called ‘map.osm’ in your download folder which we can reference into Grasshopper.
+The export will create a file called ‘map.osm’ in your download folder which we can reference into Grasshopper.

-Within Grasshopper we can use ‘File Path’ and ‘Location’ components to read the OSM data.
-The Location component converts the latitude and longitude locations point data based on the origin being the lower left corner.
-For example, in the image above, the Open Street Map data has a latitude domain of -33.8800 to -33.8647 and a longitude domain of 151.1727 to 151.2064.
-Therefore, the bottom left hand corner of the window will correspond to -33.8800, 151.1727.
+Within Grasshopper, we can use ‘File Path’ and ‘Location’ components to read the OSM data.
+The Location component converts the latitude and longitude locations point data based on the origin being the lower-left corner.
+For example, in the image above, the OSM data has a latitude domain of -33.8800 to -33.8647 and a longitude domain of 151.1727 to 151.2064.
+Therefore, the bottom left-hand corner of the window will correspond to -33.8800, 151.1727.

-Next we can use the OSM Data component to start organising and collecting the data from the OSM file.
-The component defaults to selecting building elements, but can be changed to select from any of the other map features in the OSM specification by right clicking on the component.
+Next, we can use the OSM data component to start organising and collecting the data from the OSM file.
+The component defaults to selecting building elements but can be changed to choose from any of the other map features in the OSM specification by right-clicking on the component.

 We can use the polyline component to draw closed polylines where possible.
-Note that although you may have selected certain categories to be extracted, such as ‘railway’, this is completely dependent on the data coming out of Open Street Map.
-This means that some of the OSM Data components may be empty depending on your location.
+Note that although you may have selected specific categories to be extracted, such as ‘railway’, this is entirely dependent on the data coming out of Open Street Map.
+This limitation means that some of the OSM data components may be empty depending on your location.

 The Topography component can be used to generate points, curves, and a surface from various Digital Elevation Model (DEM) file formats.
 Elk currently accepts: